 \and, when history expansion is enabled, !.
 The characters

 `retain their special meaning within double quotes.
 The backslash retains its special meaning only when followed by one of the following characters:

 If enabled, history expansion will be performed unless an ! appearing in double quotes is escaped using a backslash.
 The backslash preceding the ! is not removed.

 Within double quotes, backslashes that are followed by one of these characters are removed.
 Backslashes preceding characters without a special meaning are left unmodified.
-A double quote may be quoted within double quotes by preceding it with a backslash.
+A double quote can be quoted within double quotes by preceding it with a backslash.